Miles walked:today 19 cumulative 337.6

 There is now a “beeline” challenge, the aim to travelin a straight line using sea kayaks to cross open water and climb Ben Macdui, the second highest Scottish mountain, which happens to be in the way.
 There is a great page on Wikipedia, it does say that some of the data hasn’t been verified)

 I haven’t much to say about the walk itself.
 There was nothing wrong with the walk.
 It was pretty, there were nice villages, no vicious cattle but I can think of anything new to say.
 I wandered along in a relaxed manner enjoying the countryside which is what the trip is about.

 The village of Charlton Adam was particularly attractive.
 There was a nice market square and old tithe barn

 I have seen a lot of butterflies and dragonflies the last two days.
 I particularly like the bright blue dragonflies.
-Mark Moxon also took a liking to them, it must be something about walkers.
+Mark Moxon also took a liking to them, it must be something that appeals to walkers.

 For those interested in my route, I followed the Macmillan Way West today ( I have been following it most of the time since Simonsbath).
 Signposting is sometimes lacking but it’s a nice route.
 The Macmillan Cancer Support organisation was founded in Castle Carey by Douglas Macmillan.
 To try to raise money, the Organisation have set up a series of routes across southern England and you can buy a guide book and accommodation list for about £10 for each route.
 Of course, I have done it west to east, not east to west so (like the coastpath) the directions were backwards.
 It did give me useful information about the places I passed through.